 Hot Gazpacho is actually a thing and it’s just a cooked version of gazpacho that’s served in a cazuela.
 It’s not refreshing because….well, it’s hot so it’s more of a winter time dish.
-This classic Gazpacho recipe we’re talking about today is most definitely NOT served hot.
+This classic Gazpacho we’re talking about today is most definitely NOT served hot.
 We’ll get to that one in a few months.

 Can Gazpacho be made a day in advance?

 Yes, yes, YES!
-In fact, this easy Gazpacho recipe is even better when you make it in advance.
+In fact, this easy recipe is even better when you make it in advance.
 The flavors just get better with time so I totally recommend making this even up to 3 days in advance and store in the fridge until you’re ready to serve.

-This chunky Gazpacho Recipe is great for weeknight dinners, but it’s also AMAZING for summer parties!
+This chunky Gazpacho is great for weeknight dinners, but it’s also AMAZING for summer parties!
 I serve it to my guests in little shot glasses so they can each just serve themselves.
 It’s such a refreshing first course or appetizer for your next gathering.